 53-6-101.
-Montana medicaid program -- authorization of services.
+(Temporary) Montana medicaid program -- authorization of services.
 (1) There is a Montana medicaid program established for the purpose of providing necessary medical services to eligible persons who have need for medical assistance.
 The Montana medicaid program is a joint federal-state program administered under this chapter and in accordance with Title XIX of the Social Security Act, 42 U.S.C.
 1396, et seq.
 The department shall administer the Montana medicaid program.

 (2) The department and the legislature shall consider the following funding principles when considering changes in medicaid policy that either increase or reduce services: